What is Communicating Physics?

 The number of students we can accept on to the course is limited by the number of host schools we work with.
 This year we are limited to taking 20 students.

 Contingency plans for the course in the light of the COVID 19 situation

 School placements take place during term 2.
-As it is impossible to predict exactly what restrictions will be in place by 2021 we need to be ready for scenarios where placements are compromised.
+We very much hope pandemic restrictions will largely be lifted then but it is impossible to predict and we need to be ready for scenarios where placements are compromised.

 If a student cannot attend the entirety of a placement in person (whether the school is closed, the student is required to remain at home, or both) then we will investigate possibilities for the placement to take place remotely.
 If this can’t be done for any reason (which could be simply that the student or host teacher does not want to run a remote placement) then the student will be asked to select another option.